-Despite the development of these solutions, LGBT youth are still at risk in some systems.
-At least twelve states allow agencies to discriminate against same-sex couples on the basis of religious beliefs.
+Despite the development of these solutions, LGBTQIA+ youth are still at risk in some systems.
+At least fourteen states allow agencies to discriminate against same-sex couples on the basis of religious beliefs.
 The Trump Administration had been vocal in supporting religious freedom.
-This could impact LGBT youth in foster care by limiting the number of welcome homes that exist for these children.
-The Biden administration has been working to rectify some of the rules put in place under the Trump Administration that would have adversely impacted LGBT youth in foster care, such as the 2021 HHS Grants Regulation that eliminated the nondiscrimination protections for HHS grant beneficiaries and participants except for what was required by federal statute.
+This undoubtedly impacted LGBTQIA+ youth in foster care by limiting the number of welcome homes that exist for these children.
+The Biden administration has been working to rectify some of the rules put in place under the Trump Administration that would have adversely impacted LGBTQIA+ youth in foster care, such as the 2021 HHS Grants Regulation that eliminated the nondiscrimination protections for HHS grant beneficiaries and participants except for what was required by federal statute.